coffeebe4code/rtml/README.md

 }
 ```

-The major difference between real inline css and rcss is that values are in strings. type safe values are not yet supported.
+The major difference between real inline css and rcss is that values are in strings.
 Another difference is that properties are split on commas `,` instead of semicolons `;`

 At-rules and Functions are not yet implemented.